Amasa614/Sentiment-analysis-with-Textblob/README.md

 ### 6. Results and Interpretation
 - **Output**: 9,166 reviews classified as negative, Neutral sentiments are significantly fewer, totaling only 262 instances, Positive sentiments are the least common, with merely 25 instances.
 - **Discussion**: Overall, the dominance of negative sentiment underscores a potential concern that may need addressing if the dataset represents a business or service.
 These insights can guide further analysis to pinpoint the underlying causes and inform strategies for enhancing satisfaction or perception.

-### 7. Conclusion
-Summarize the effectiveness of the sentiment analysis, potential use cases, and any limitations observed during the analysis.